Seared Dayboat Scallops and Cacio e Pepe Pasta

 Arrange scallops in the center of a warm plate and place the freshly cooked pasta on top.
 Serve immediately with your favorite glass of Oregon Chardonnay.

-Try it Paired with Oregon Chardonnay
+Pair it with Oregon Chardonnay

 Cool climate Chardonnay, like those often produced in Oregon, are inspired by the crisp whites of Burgundy, and can be dramatically different from the oaked interpretations of California.
 The acidity and minerality will cut the richness of the scallops, butter and cheese and refresh the palate.
 Enjoy.